Jonathan-Martimiano/Jonathan-Martimiano/Clustering/Clustering.md

 ```

 >Four groups were created:
--> First Group has 21 Hamburguer Flavors
+-> First Group has 21 Hamburguers Flavors
 -> Second Group has 1 Hamburguer Flavor
 -> Third Group has 1 Hambuerguer Flavor
--> Fourth Group has 2 Hamburguer Flavors
+-> Fourth Group has 2 Hamburguers Flavors

 #### Transforming in Dataframe the Clustering Output